tristan-remple/sortable-thumbnails/README.md

-Simple demo of a gallery site with automatic thumbnails and a character select for a friend.
+Simple demo of a gallery page with automatic thumbnails and a character select for a friend.